 The Israeli-Palestinian conflict is one of the most intractable issues in international politics since the UN-system was created in the aftermath of World War II.
 It is a conflict that spans across generations and has repercussions and linkages to international law, global politics and contentious politics both within and between states.

-Through three seminars we will explore the legal aspects and ramifications of the conflict as well as the state of play in both the Israeli and Palestinian society.
+Through three seminars, we explored the legal aspects and ramifications of the conflict as well as the state of play in both the Israeli and Palestinian society.
 While their entangled relationships have a great impact on their respective political and societal developments, we also want to explore what is happening in each country.

 The Israeli-Palestinian conflict comprises several thorny political and legal issues; such as the law of occupation, notions of sovereignty and territory, the rights of minorities and the structures of representative democracy.
 While international law is quite clear on some of these issues, the law operates within political contexts and as we have seen in the course of the past 20 years the respect for fundamental legal frameworks has been weakened.

-In this seminar our distinguished legal experts will discuss and elaborate on the relevance of international law to the Israeli-Palestinian conflict and what the legal assessment of the various political developments and initiatives would be.
+In this seminar, our distinguished legal experts discussed and elaborated on the relevance of international law to the Israeli-Palestinian conflict and what the legal assessment of the various political developments and initiatives would be.

 Seminar 2: Israel's Domestic Political Development

 Israel is a democracy with a very dynamic and complex society and politics.
 The occupation of the Palestinian territories is ongoing , and the tension between the religious and secular sections of society as well as other social cleavages in society are of increasing importance.
 Politics are as fractured as ever, as evident in that Israel has just had its third election parliamentary in less than a year.
 Israel is also experiencing the same kind of illiberal dynamics as Europe is.
 Not only have the political identities of Left and Right changed over time, but they have also partly lost relevance for the political landscape.